mykalbayouk/SpaceInvadersJavaFX/README.rst

 Basic Description
 *****************

-The goal of this project is to implement, from scratch, a GUI application in Java 17 using JavaFX 17 that incorporates a preponderance of the topics introduced in this course in a way that demonstrates that you have met the learning outcomes related to those topics.
+The goal of this project is to implement, from scratch, a recreation of "Space Invaders" in Java 17 using JavaFX 17 that incorporates a preponderance of the topics introduced in my cs1302 course in a way that demonstrates that I have met the learning outcomes related to those topics.

 Learning Outcomes